samheart564/al-guides/README.md

-# al-guides
-Various guides for the mobile game Azur Lane created by samheart564
+Various guides for the mobile game Azur Lane created by me (samheart564#4031).
+If there are any comments or concerns, DM me on Discord.

+## Changelog

+### Jun 6th 2022
+- Added Farming Guide